 When you make a counteroffer, the buyer can either accept the new offer, reject it, or make a new counteroffer.
 (Sound familiar?)

-This volley can go back and forth, and potentially end in a stalemate — unless you or the buyer put an expiration date on your counteroffer.
-This can be a smart strategy for you as a seller because it puts pressure on the buyer to make a decision.
-It also gives you the ability to move on to the next bidder if the buyer tries to stall (chances are, they’ll do this so they can look at more homes without giving yours up).
+This volley can go back and forth, and potentially end in a stalemate, unless you or the buyer puts an expiration date on your counteroffer.
+This can be a smart strategy for you as a seller because it places pressure on the buyer to make a decision.
+It also allows you to move on to the next bidder if the buyer tries to stall.
+(Chances are they’ll do this so they can look at more homes without giving up yours.)

 If you get a good offer right off the bat, start negotiating.
 You may get a better offer.
 On the other hand, you may not.

-The actual negotiation is the job of your agent, who will be experienced in real estate deal-making.
+The actual negotiation is your agent's job.
+It's one they're suited to because they're experienced in real estate deal-making.
 That being said, you should still strategize with your agent before they make that counteroffer for you.
-Here are five ways you can nab a better deal:

 - Avoid making an emotional decision.
 It’s easy to get caught up by the emotional bond you’ve formed with your home.
-The backyard just might be where you got married.
+The backyard might be where you got married.
 And that cozy office could be where your small business was born.
-But the important thing to remember is this: You have to detach yourself from your home.
+But it's important to detach yourself from your home in this situation.
 This is business — nothing more.

 - Know your bottom-line.
-Before moving forward, figure out what you need to get from the deal, at a minimum.
+Before proceeding, figure out what you need to get from the deal, at a minimum.
 That will give your agent a baseline when opening negotiations.

 - Negotiate a “clean” offer.
 You want an offer with as few contingencies as possible, since contingencies give the buyer the opportunity to back out of the deal.
-But some contingencies — such as an appraisal, an inspection, or a financing contingency — can’t be waived by home buyers who are obtaining mortgages because they’re typically required by a mortgage lender in order to approve the loan.
+But some contingencies — such as an appraisal, an inspection, or a financing contingency — can’t be waived by home buyers who are obtaining mortgages, because a mortgage lender typically requires them in order to approve the loan.
 Still, if you have multiple offers to choose from, you may be able to persuade a buyer to waive certain contingencies, such as a radon contingency or termite inspection contingency.

 Should I Start a Bidding War?

 If you have more than one offer on the table, you might be tempted to pit buyers against each other and watch them duke it out for your home.
-(Anyone who’s seen The Bachelor knows that kind of drama can be fun, after all.)
 But think twice before you do: This strategy can backfire.
 Buyers may walk away in frustration.

-Rather than starting a bidding war, ask all buyers to come back with their “best and final” offer by a certain deadline (say, within the next 24 hours), and then choose the one that’s right for you.
+Rather than starting a bidding war, ask all buyers to come back with their “best and final” offer by a certain deadline (say, within the next 24 hours) and choose the one that’s right for you.

 Remember: It’s Good to Give and Receive

 At the end of the day, receiving an offer is a good thing!
 It means you’re getting closer to a sale.
-But remember, you may have to give a little in the negotiations, too.
-Keep your head on your shoulders — don’t make an emotional decision — and you’ll be all the more likely to get what you want.
+But you may have to give a little in the negotiations, too.
+Keep your head on your shoulders — don’t make an emotional decision.
+That way, you’ll be all the more likely to get what you want.